 Jacob received his J.D. from Stanford Law School, a master’s degree in political science from M.I.T., and his A.B. from Harvard.

 Prior to joining the Rutgers faculty, Jacob was teaching fellow and lecturer in law at Stanford Law School, where he oversaw all aspects of advising, teaching, and admissions for the school's LL.M.
 Program in Corporate Governance and Practice.
 At Stanford, he taught the Corporate Governance Colloquium, a seminar on the economic analysis of corporate law, and Contracts for advanced degree students.
 He was also an academic fellow at Stanford’s Rock Center for Corporate Governance.

 Before law school, Jacob was a staff reporter for The Wall Street Journal in New York, covering arts, culture, and philanthropy.
 He has subsequently worked as editor at large and a freelance reporter for several publications.
-Jacob also served as communications director during the successful reelection campaign of New Hampshire Governor John Lynch.
 Following law school, Jacob was an attorney in the financial services group at Goodwin Procter in Boston.